 The level of automation of agencies involved will depend on the requirements and the approach taken by the national agencies involved in the implementation of the project.
 The user will be advised on the processes involved and procedures.

 Users of ACTS will need to prepare to make electronic connections to the system.
 Full details of the different technical options will be provided.
 Users should also understand the planned procedural changes, and train their staff accordingly.
-Information on these changes will be provided in dedicated workshops in advance of the pilot test phase which will run from April 2016 to October 2016.
-In addition, ARISE Plus will provide full training and procedural guides, which will also be made available online.
+ARISE Plus has also provided full training and procedural guides, which will also be made available online.

 If users already make electronic import/export declarations to Customs, they will not need to invest in extra specific software and hardware.
-Some re-configuration of electronic connections might be necessary, and full technical information will be provided well in advance of the pilot test phase.
+Some re-configuration of electronic connections might be necessary, and full technical information was provided well in advance of the pilot test phase.

 Guarantees for Duties and Taxes Payable